Nashville officer in shooting loses police power amid review

 Police spokesperson Don Aaron cautioned that the images may be disturbing, but said they were released so that people could better understand what happened.

-The confrontation began when a Tennessee Highway Patrol officer saw Eastep sitting on a guardrail and stopped to offer him a ride.
+A Tennessee Highway Patrol officer initially saw Eastep sitting on a guardrail and stopped to offer him a ride.
 After a brief interaction, the man pulled a box cutter and the trooper called for backup, police said.
 Many other officers arrived, blocking traffic in both directions as a helicopter circled overhead.

 “Whatever you’re worried about, we can fix it,” an off-duty Mount Juliet officer who stopped on his way home can be heard telling Eastep.
 “Let us get you some help though.
 This is not the answer.”